University of Iowa College of Law Building Photo

 You can find our alumni in all 50 states and around the globe.
 And because our alumni graduate with far less debt then the average law student you’ll have the freedom to practice the type of law you want, where you want.

-Learn more about career placement and bar passage at University of Iowa College of Law
+Learn more about career placement at University of Iowa College of Law

 Tuition and Aid